X

 |---|---|---|

-Choosing the right painkiller is not a matter of preference — it depends on the patient's individual risk profile.
-A healthy adult without underlying conditions has a wide choice.
-Anyone with heart problems, stomach problems, or impaired kidney function must choose very carefully — and almost always ends up with paracetamol.
+Choosing the right painkiller is not a matter of taste – it depends on the individual risk profile of the patient.
+Anyone who is a healthy adult without pre-existing conditions has a wide choice.
+Anyone who has heart problems, stomach problems, or weak kidneys has to choose very specifically – and almost always ends up with paracetamol.

 | Property | Diclofenac | Ibuprofen | Naproxen | Paracetamol |